syncfusion-content/xamarin-docs/Xamarin/SfChart/zoompan.md

 {% endtabs %}

-Following code snippet illustracts how to enable the box selection zooming,
+Following code snippet illustrates how to enable the box selection zooming,

 {% tabs %}